How to Start a Nonprofit Organization in Ohio?

 - State and federal grants and loans are a major source of funding for nonprofits.
 In order to stay in good relationships with your grant providers, you'll want to have a strong reputation for allocating money correctly.
 Make sure to keep grant money separate from the general account.
 For record-keeping purposes, it will be important to know how exactly all of your grant money was spent.

 If you need help with starting a nonprofit in Ohio, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.